Construction Ahead! Rail Trail News and Updates

 Segment 18 Phase 1 is open in Watsonville.
 This is a one-mile continuous paved bicycle and pedestrian trail, with fencing on the side that is next to Watsonville’s active freight line.

-This segment is connected to the Watsonville slough trail system.
+This segment is connected to the Watsonville Slough Trail System.
 Eventually, Phases 2 and 3 will connect to Walker Street and to Lee Road.
 The trail will eventually make connections to Pajaro Valley High School on the northwest side of the city, to Santa Cruz County Land Trust’s Watsonville Slough Farm property, and to the rest of the 32-mile Coastal Rail Trail and greater 50-mile Monterey Bay Sanctuary Scenic Trail Network that will span the entire Santa Cruz County.

 The trail is part of the network of trails the city is currently developing that will extend west toward the ocean and go beyond the highway.
 On Lee Road part of the trail network will head toward Pajaro Valley High School and cross Struve Slough on a new pedestrian and bike bridge, providing safer access to Pajaro Valley High School students who bike or walk to school.
 This project was funded as part of the Biden Omnibus bill in 2022.

-Segment 8 goes from the Santa Cruz Wharf past the Boardwalk and across the San Lorenzo River.
-In Segment 8, the existing bike way (cycle track) in the roadway from the Municipal Wharf to the San Lorenzo River will be improved by:
+In Segment 8, the existing bikeway (cycle track) in the roadway from the Municipal Wharf to the San Lorenzo River will be improved by:

 Installing raised “curb separators” (around 3-6 inches high) between the bike lane and vehicle travel lane,